 Variance Application: To hear and decide petitions for variances from the requirements of the planning ordinance.

-All members of the Planning Board also serve as members of the Board of Adjustment, either presently serving or serving as alternates.
-The five presently serving members are elected by the Planning Board and include an ETJ representative.
+All members of the Planning Board also serve as members of the Board of Adjustment.
+Members serve on a rotating basis, with five members (including at least one ETJ representative) serving for each case.
 The chair of the Board of Adjustment is appointed by the Board of Commissioners.
 A list of members can be found by selecting this link.

 Planning Board Staff Contact:

-Meetings are held on an as-needed basis and will be announced in advance in accordance with NC General Statute 160A-388.
+Meetings are held on an as-needed basis and will be announced in advance in accordance with NC General Statute 160A-388 and the board's Rules of Procedure.
 Generally, they are held at Town Hall immediately following a regularly-scheduled Planning Board meeting, which are scheduled to occur on the last Monday of each month.

 Built-Upon Area Averaging

 Built-Upon Area Averaging is a program whereby parcels located within a protected watershed may obtain additional impervious coverage rights by averaging the total impervious area of the developing lot with the total impervious area of an undeveloped/less developed lot within the same watershed.
 Essentially, the "receiving lot" obtains additional impervious square footage allowance when the "giving lot" establishes a non-revocable easement containing undeveloped, vegetated area.
 The amount of this easement area may be transferred from the giving lot to the receiving lot by Final Plat recordation, subject to applicable criteria and processes.
 Davidson Planning Ordinance Section 17.8 outlines the process and requirements for obtaining a Density Averaging Certificate, which must be approved by the Board of Adjustment.